mathesar-foundation/mathesar-wiki/team/responsibilities/gsoc.md

 Office hours are public sync meetings we host where community members (GSoC candidates mostly) join to get help.
 Previous year such meetings only received community participation just before the end of the proposal period.
 We're currently planning to host these only during the last week of the proposal period.

 We track community events, including office hours, [on this Wiki page](https://wiki.mathesar.org/en/community/events) and GSoC-related events in our [GSoC Calendar](#calendar).

+## No early issue assigns

+No-early-issue-assigns rule means that a contributor can be assigned to an issue only when he has a PR that reached some kind of completion (merged or killed).

+See this [conversation thread](https://groups.google.com/u/1/a/mathesar.org/g/core-team/c/hFU729n8xDE) for the edge case this opens up where multiple PRs for the same issue compete to be merged

+- This rule should not be always applied; its purpose is to maximize the number of issues candidates have available; useful when number of issues available for candidates to prove themselves is low
+- This rule should only be applied when evaluating candidates
+- Note to admin, make sure to evaluate whether number of issues is indeed low
+- Note to admin, consider selecting a subset of issues to which this rule should apply
+	- E.g. in 2023 we had too few backend issues, but sufficient number of frontend issues

 ## Final proposal review spreadsheet